JoshDreamland/Yamlet/README.md

 Yamlet is a tool for writing complex configurations in YAML.

+It is reminiscent of GCL, but has strict YAML syntax, while offering complex expression evaluation and templating operations that would have otherwised required an engine such as Jinja.

-YAML itself doesn't support operations such as string concatenation, so a common wishlist item for people is the ability to use a YAML anchor to extend one tuple value inside another.
+YAML itself doesn't support even simple operations such as string concatenation, so a common wishlist item for people is the ability to use a YAML anchor to extend one tuple value inside another.

 E.g.
 ```yaml